Athletic Training M.S.

 Expected start May 2020 | Credits 57 | Cost/credit $700 | Program length 2 Years (6 semesters) | Format In-person

 Prepare for a career in athletic training.
-As an athletic trainer (AT), you may be one of the first on the scene, quickly assessing an injury and either providing immediate care or referring the athlete to a physician.
+As an athletic trainer (AT), you may be one of the first on the scene, quickly assessing an injury.
+You have the opportunity to serve all types of patients, not only athletes participating in sports, by providing preventative, therapeutic or rehabilitation care of injuries.
 Through Northwestern's program, you will be equipped as a multi-skilled health care professional who provides quality, ethical care to patients in a variety of settings from university athletics and professional sports to hospitals and corporations.

 Northwestern College’s Master of Science in Athletic Training (MSAT) is a faith-based, 6-semester graduate program that trains students seeking certification and licensure as an athletic trainer (AT).
 Students will complete 57 graduate credits over 6 consecutive academic terms, including the first 4 terms of face-to-face training and clinical experiences at Northwestern College and in the surrounding community.
 The final 2 terms consist of practical clinical experiences and online coursework which enables students to complete their clinical rotations in diverse settings around the country.